Brother of cold case murder victim breaks silence 20 years on in bid to find killer

 The businessman was last seen leaving the Bean Scene cafe in Byres Road at about 8pm on Monday 24 June 2002, just hours before he was found unconscious at his home half a mile away.

-Some reports claim he was spotted sipping a coffee and pouring over documents in the hours before the murder.
+Some reports claim he was spotted sipping a coffee and poring over documents in the hours before the murder.
 Others speculate he was carrying a briefcase allegedly containing £30,000 and may have been a victim of a house-buying scam.

 Gavin said it sounded as though Alex was in a cafe when he spoke to him on the phone on the evening he was last seen – but he thinks it is unlikely his brother would have been carrying around such a large sum of money.

-“The thing with Alex was he wasn’t flashy,” he said.
+“The thing with Alex was he wasn’t flashy,” Gavin said.
 “He didn’t actually carry a lot of cash.
-Any time I was with him if he pulled his wallet out it was generally a card.”
+Any time I was with him, if he pulled his wallet out it was generally a card.”

 The father-of-one, who worked at The Taxi Centre at the time, was the first to be informed of the attack when two police officers turned up at the office asking for him.